Introduction to Python Exception Handling

 All the exceptions triggered from the try block are capable of being processed here.

-If there is no exception then execute this block
+try: Code block1 except: Executes if any type of exception happens else: If there is no exception then execute this block.

 3. Except clause with Arguments